 MCGA’s plan goes beyond just environmental stewardship in its effort to build new partnerships.
 In farming, being sustainable applies to both environmental efforts and a farmers’ bottom line.
 If a farmer isn’t financially sustainable, he or she is not able to invest in new conservation efforts to ensure that the land remains in good condition for the next generation.

 One example of a partnership that is good for the environment and farmers’ financial sustainability is the longstanding partnership between MCGA and the American Lung Association (ALA).
 By working together, MCGA and ALA grew the use of ethanol-blended fuels in our state, resulting in better air quality and a new market for Minnesota-grown corn.

 MCGA’s plan calls for increased partnerships to further grow the use of cleaner-burning ethanol.
 It also seeks to forge ahead with partnerships that add value to the corn crop by opening new markets and developing new uses for Minnesota-grown corn.

 Yes, “partnership” can sometimes be a vague term, especially in farming where independence is a source of pride.
 But in this case, MCGA’s plan outlines clear action steps to ensure that each new and existing partnership is meaningful, and another step toward the ultimate goal of helping Minnesota corn farmers become the most sustainable and environmentally responsible in the United States.

-Zach Fore grew up on a family farm near Red Lake County and currently works as a field agronomist.
-He also serves on the board of directors for the Minnesota Corn Growers Association.
+Written by Zach Fore, who grew up on a family farm near Red Lake County and currently works as a field agronomist.
+He also served on the board of directors for the Minnesota Corn Growers Association.